Israel blames Iran for Bulgaria bus bomb that kills 6

 Israeli Rabbi Haim Tverdovich based in Burgas told Israeli Channel 2 some of the wounded had suffered severe burns.

-Obama communicated that message directly to Netanyahu in a telephone call, the White House said, and Bulgarian Prime Minister Boiko Borisov also vowed in a call to his Israeli counterpart to find the perpetrators and bring them to justice.
+In a telephone call with his Israeli counterpart, Bulgarian Prime Minister Boiko Borisov vowed to find the perpetrators and bring them to justice.

 Israel has sent security officials to help with the investigation and its military was sending two planes to Burgas, one with medical crews to provide assistance to the injured and fly them home and another with forensic experts.
 A third plane with medics from the emergency services was also on its way.